cecilartavion/Random_State_Generator/README.md

 between 7 and 8 million people (21),
 and over 8 million people  (22).
 The population between 50K and 60K are labeled as 0 in `pop_category` and increases incrementally as the population increases.
+Another option is to set the variable to 'all' which indicates that all city sizes are possible in the creation of new cities.
 - `city_nums`: integer representing the number of cities that will be stitched into the countryside uniformly at random.
 - `mod`: string that represents the modification that is to be made on each sample.
 This modification would be to the edges between census blocks in the sample or the vertices (census blocks) themselves.
-The options for modification are as follows: 'add_vert', 'add_edges', 'add_remove_edges', 'delete_vert', and 'delete_edges'.
+The options for modification are as follows: 'add_vert', 'add_edges', 'add_remove_edges', 'delete_vert', 'delete_edges', and 'none'.
 WARNING: It is possible that all of these modification may make the graph non-planar.
 WARNING: add_vert is suppressed at the moment since no method was implemented to build the data from a new vertex that is added to the graph.
 The purpose of modifying the graph is to create random samples that are similar to the original sample graphically, but not exactly the same.